ajmck/feed/README.md

 * (WSL) Install libgdal-dev
 * Connect PyCharm using virtualenv python as remote interpreter
 * Set dockerfile as PyCharm's build configuration

+# WDB debugger

+To run docker-compose in a way that loads the WDB web debugger, changes will be required to the codebase first, but in principle it's a matter of running the command `docker-compose -f docker-compose.wdb.yml up`